 Cats don’t like change, but most cats are also very attached to their turf (unlike dogs who are happy to be wherever their people are.)
 What is going on at home?
 Is there chaos, stress, loud noises, or upheaval?

 Are significant changes happening?
 Cats won’t appreciate change, especially if they don't have a say in it, and they definitely have opinions about it.
 Animal Communication can help by understanding their unique point of view about things.
 Sometimes cats are trying to get you to make a shift in your life as well.

 CATS USE SMELL AS A BAROMETER

 The very first thing every cat wants to do when it meets you is sniff your fingers.
 This is how they find out all kinds of pertinent information about you and where you've been.
 In the natural environment they will use smell to navigate their surroundings.
 Your scent is also comforting to them when you are away from home.

-Helpful Hint: Sprinkle some of your URINE out in the yard!
-Crazy, I know, but I first learned this twenty years ago from the famous Pet Psychic, Sonia Fitzpatrick, who swore by it, and I never forgot it.
+Helpful Hint: Sprinkle some of YOUR urine* out in the yard!
+Crazy, I know, but I first learned this twenty years ago from the pioneer Pet Psychic, Sonia Fitzpatrick, who swore by it, and I never forgot it.
 Your pee is

 a calling card that sends out a “Flare” for them to pick up on a location and follow the scent back home.